Frequently Asked Questions

-The NMF is now one of the key routes to reimbursement for high cost drugs and is funded by the PPRS payments from the UK Department of Health to NHS Scotland.
+The NMF is now one of the key routes to reimbursement for high cost drugs and is funded by the VPAS payments from the UK Department of Health to NHS Scotland.

 - What is the NMF process?

-- The exact mechanism to access the NMF is not published, and there is no official application form for companies or Health Boards (HBs) which tend to pay for medicines from their own budget under the IPTR (Individual Patient Treatment Request) or PACS (Peer Assessed Clinical System) process OR they ask NHS Scotland for support from the NMF at the end of the year to reimburse their spend, which is either reimbursed or not depending on what is available in the fund.
+- The exact mechanism to access the NMF is not published, and there is no official application form for companies or Health Boards (HBs) which tend to pay for medicines from their own budget under the PACS (Peer Assessed Clinical System) process OR they ask NHS Scotland for support from the NMF at the end of the year to reimburse their spend, which is either reimbursed or not depending on what is available in the fund.